-Farideh Goldin is the author of Wedding Song: Memoirs of an Iranian Jewish Woman.
 Farideh was born in 1953 in Shiraz, Iran, to a family of dayanim, judges and leaders of the Jewish community.
-Farideh's family moved out of the mahaleh, the Jewish ghetto, to a Moslem neighborhood when she was eight years old.
+Farideh's family moved out of the mahaleh, the Jewish quarter, to a Moslem neighborhood when she was eight years old.
 There, she experienced both friendship and anti-Semitism.
 Later, attending an American-style university in Iran, she was torn between her loyalty to her family, who obeyed strict social, cultural and religious mores, and her western education that promoted individualism and self-reliance.
-Wedding Song reveals Farideh's struggle in balancing her two worlds.
-In her later essays, she confronts issues of identity as she searches for a place in American society as an Iranian immigrant.
+Farideh is the author of two memoirs, Wedding Song: Memoirs of an Iranian Jewish Woman (Brandeis UP, 2003), and Leaving Iran: Between Exile and Migration (AU Press, November 2015).

 I have been haunted by Farideh Goldin's Wedding Song since the day I read it.
 Goldin's writing is sometimes spicy and sometimes sad, but always compelling.
 Her memoir is full of anger and compassion and insight.
 A stunning and powerful debut.

 Sheri Reynolds, author of The Rapture of Cannon